tesla-cat/deep-RL-nanobot/readme.md

 It was an exciting experience and Prof. Kree was absolutely an amazing teacher and a great physicist.
 He taught us about deep RL using concepts from advanced Physics that are not easily accessible by AI/ML people from other backgrounds.

+I wish I had the chance to keep this project going but unfortunately I only spent less than 4 months in Germany as an exchange student.
+And I have been busy with my work in Singapore since then.